-(http://rain.atmos.colostate.edu/FCDR/Archive_Docs/formatspecs/ssmis_fcdr_format_s pec_v1.pdf)
+(http://rain.atmos.colostate.edu/FCDR/Archive Docs/formatspecs/ssmis fcdr format spec v1.pdf) Note that the format for the V1 and V2 FCDR files is the same.

 4. Test Datasets and Outputs

 4.1 Test Input Datasets

 No test datasets were used to characterize the algorithm performance.
 Validation of the resulting FCDR data is described in Section 5.5.